The REAL Impact of RankBrain on Web Traffic

 RankBrain deals well with the long-tail queries that are common to voice search today, though there are plenty of long-tail searches typed into a search bar, too.

-I believe that RankBrain is preparing for a world where voice search will become more and more the norm.
+I believe that RankBrain is preparing for a world where voice search will increasingly become the norm.

 Remember, voice search is already on the rise.
-In a presentation by Mary Meeker on the popular 2016 internet trends report, we see that voice search is up 7x since 2010.
+In a presentation by Mary Meeker on the popular 2016 internet trends report, she reported that voice search is up 7x since 2010.

 And it’s not just voice search coming from mobile devices.
 Now, we have to consider things like voice assistants such as Google Home, where it remains to be seen how the device’s answers will pull from web results.

 RankBrain was designed to better analyze the language of websites in Google’s index, and then apply that analysis to a search query.
 By better understanding the search query, it can better match users with websites and pages.

 The purpose is to better understand the meaning of content and the intent behind a search query.